dwhieb/dissertation/README.md

 node stats/scripts/bin/getStatistics.js {path-to-data-directory} --out {output-path} --unit wordform --filter data/English/scripts/tokenFilter.js
 ```

-The `--unit` option specifies that you want statistics for `wordform`s rather than `lexeme`s, and the `--filter` option points to a filtering function, which tells the script to ignore certain tokens in the corpus.
+The `--unit` option specifies that you want statistics for wordforms rather than lexemes, and the `--filter` option points to a filtering function, which tells the script to ignore certain tokens in the corpus.
 In particular, the script filters out unwanted tokens from the data (without affecting the calculation of dispersion).
 It relies on two files: `blacklist.yml` and `nonLexicalTags.yml`, both located in the `data/English/scripts/constants` folder.
 The `blacklist.yml` file contains a list of wordforms that should not be included in the list of wordforms (but again, without affecting calculation of dispersion, or the overall reported corpus frequency).
 Similarly, the `nonLexicalTags.yml` file contains Penn tags which should be excluded from the resulting wordlist.
 You can update either of these files to change the words which are filtered out of the English data.

+The resulting file of English wordform frequencies is located at `stats/data/English_wordforms.csv`.

 ---